qbreader/packet-parser/README.md

 4. If the packets are `.docx` or `.pdf` files, then run the `to-txt.sh` file to convert them to `.txt` files.
 5. Run the `packet-parser.py` python file.
    Specify the `-m` flag if you want to output in a format compatible with [MODAQ](https://github.com/alopezlago/MODAQ).
+   Specify the `-b` flag if you want to output in a format compatible with [buzzpoints](https://github.com/JemCasey/buzzpoint-migrator).
    - The script will prompt you if the packets have category tags.
      You can check by seeing if there are tags that look like one of the following in the packets:
      (If unsure, reply with "n").